Comprehensive Overview of Eyelid Anatomy

 Eyelid Fat Pads

-There are a number of different fat pads that are present within and around the eyelid.
+There are a variety of fat pads both within and around the eyelid.
 One layer of fat called the pre-aponeurotic fat is found right behind the orbital septum and in front of the levator aponeurosis.
-Also within the upper eyelid are two more fat pads that are centrally and medially (towards the nose) located.
+In the upper eyelid region are two more fat pads that are centrally and medially (towards the nose) located.
 The medial fat pad is pale yellow in color and lies in front of the levator aponeurosis, while the central pad of fat is broader and a deeper yellow color.
-As it travels outwards, it wraps around the inner aspect of the lacrimal gland.
-The lacrimal gland can be clearly seen and differentiated from this fat by its pink color and lobulated structure.
-The lacrimal gland is positioned posteriorly to the orbital margin but might prolapse slightly making it more prominent when the eye is examined.
+These fat pads encompass the inner aspect of the lacrimal gland, which is distinguished by pink color.
+The lacrimal gland is behind the orbital margin but may prolapse slightly, making it more prominent when the eye is examined.

-While the above described the fat pads are within the upper eyelid, the lower eyelid fat pads are slightly different in structure.
-The inferior oblique muscle separates the central fat pad from the medial fat pad.
+The lower eyelid fat pads are a bit different in structure than the upper eyelid fat pads.
+The central fat pad is separated from the medial fat pad by the inferior oblique muscle.
 There is a small amount of fat that lies in front of the inferior oblique muscle as well.
-The inferior oblique muscle originates from a small indentation in the lower border of the orbital floor, moving behind the orbital margin and at the upper aspect of the nasal lacrimal canal.
-It passes underneath the inferior rectus muscle and through the Tenon capsule, ultimately close to the macula of the eye.
+The inferior oblique muscle originates from a small indentation in the lower orbital floor, traveling behind the orbital margin and at the upper nasal lacrimal canal.
+It passes underneath the inferior rectus muscle and through the Tenon capsule, in proximity to the macula of the eye.

 Blood Supply to the Eyelids

-The eyelids are supplied by branches of the internal and external carotid arteries.
-The ophthalmic artery branches off the internal carotid artery and supplies different parts of the eyelid.
-At the inner part of the upper eyelid, the artery splits into two and traverses outwards to supply both the upper and the lower eyelid.
-The branch that supplies the lower eyelid arises from the superior marginal vessel (that supplies the upper eyelid).
-The superior and inferior marginal vessels form the marginal arcade.
-The marginal arcade arteries are located at the front of the tarsus, 4 mm from the upper eyelid and 2 mm from the lower eyelid margin each.
-The superior marginal arcade gives rise to a peripheral arcade that runs in front of the Muller muscle, giving it a superficial plane and making it vulnerable during eyelid surgery.
-Another branch of the internal carotid artery is the lacrimal artery that passes through the orbital septum along each eyelid and ultimately joins the marginal arcade.
-While the above described the branches of the internal carotid artery, the external carotid artery supplies the eyelids as branches of the facial artery, infraorbital artery and the superficial temporal artery.
+Internal and external carotid arteries supply our eyelids blood.
+The ophthalmic artery branches off the internal carotid artery and supplies blood to various parts of the eyelid.
+At the inner part of the upper eyelid, the artery splits and travels outwards to supply both the upper and the lower eyelid.
+The branch that supplies the lower eyelid arises from the superior marginal vessel.
+The superior and inferior marginal vessels form the marginal arcade, located at the front of the tarsus.
+The superior marginal arcade is connected to the peripheral arcade adjacent to the Muller muscle.
+Another branch of the internal carotid artery is the lacrimal artery.
+The lacrimal artery passes through the orbital septum and joins the marginal arcade.
+The branches of the internal carotid artery are explained above, but the external carotid artery supplies the eyelids and is part of the facial, infraorbital and the superficial temporal artery.

 Lymphatic drainage

-The lymphatic drainage of the eyelid is rather extensive.
-The majority of the upper eyelid and the outer half of the lower eyelid drain into the pre-auricular lymph nodes, while a small part of the middle of the upper eyelid and the inner half of the lower eyelid drains into the submandibular lymph nodes.
+The lymphatic drainage of the eyelid is the anatomical process of fluids being removed from the eyelids and surrounding tissue.
+Much of upper eyelid and outer half of the lower eyelid drainage occurs through preauricular lymph nodes.
+Only a small portion of the middle upper eyelid and the inner half of the lower eyelid drains into the submandibular lymph nodes.

 Muscles